lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Young Service Missionaries

-Some young missionaries are assigned to serve in the Church and the community while living at home.
-These assignments are given by revelation to Apostles and are given to candidates whose circumstances are best suited for a service mission (see 24.3.3).
+Young service missionaries are assigned to serve in the Church and the community while living at home.
+These assignments are made by Apostles through revelation.
+They are extended to candidates whose circumstances are best suited for a service mission (see 24.3.3).

 These individuals have the same standards for preparation and worthiness as those who are assigned to a teaching mission.
 All young missionary candidates are recommended through the same process.

-Service missionaries serve locally under the direction of the stake president.
+Service missionaries serve locally under the direction of a mission president, with the close support of service mission leaders.
+The stake president provides support in ecclesiastical matters (see 24.7.3).

+With the help of their service mission leaders, each service missionary receives assignments that are tailored to his or her circumstances.
-Each of them receives assignments that are tailored to their circumstances and based on service opportunities (see 24.7.1).
-They serve to the full extent of their capacity.
+Assignments are also based on service opportunities (see 24.7.1).
+These missionaries serve to the full extent of their capacity.

 Single men ages 18–25 may serve as service missionaries.
-They usually serve for 6–24 months.
+They usually serve for 24 months.

 Single women ages 19–29 may serve as service missionaries.
-They usually serve for 6–18 months.
+They usually serve for 18 months.

 Service missions for young missionaries are not yet available in all areas of the world.
 For a list of areas where service missions are available, see ChurchofJesusChrist.org/service-missionary.
 That website also provides more information on service missions.
-Where service missions are not available, young members may serve in the senior service missionary program (see 24.2.4).
+Where service missions are not available, young members may serve in the same capacity as senior service missionaries (see 24.2.4).

 24.2.3